Need support now? Help is available. Call, text, or chat 988outbound call

 Medications

 The first-line treatment for schizophrenia is antipsychotic drugs.
 This treatment is especially important for people experiencing active psychosis.
 Psychosis is the loss of connection with reality.
-It is one of the main features of schizophrenia.
-People with psychosis have hallucinations, delusions, and other life-changing symptoms.1
+It is a main feature of schizophrenia.
+People with psychosis may have hallucinations, delusions, or other life-changing symptoms.1

 First-generation (typical) antipsychotic drugs

 Typical antipsychotic drugs are also called first-generation antipsychotics.
 They were the first drugs used to treat psychosis.
-They block dopamine signaling in the brain.
-Dopamine is a neurotransmitter.
-Neurotransmitters are chemicals the brain uses to send messages about feelings and actions.4-6
+They reduce the activity of dopamine in the brain.
+Dopamine is a type of neurotransmitter, which is a chemical the brain uses to send messages about feelings and actions.5-7

 By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.